Kemmie001/portfolio/README.md

 # portfolio
 A portfolio website
-this websites contents projects I have worked on
+this websites contents projects I have worked on.